roboticslab-uc3m/teo_batc/README.md

 This package contains the implementation of a Base Trajectory Combination (**BATC**) system.
 A novel method for the **combination of different trajectories in the robot memory, to generate of a new one**.
 Developed in the project "new task generation for humanoid robots based on case retrieval and user communication".

 A more detailed explanation about the package is given in the readme.md in the same package.

-##teo_description
-Contains the urdf files for the TEO description in the ROS environment.
-This packege was extracted from <https://github.com/roboticslab-uc3m/teo_robot>.